UBC-MDS/PyDataPeek/README.md

 Note that `selenium` and `chromedriver` are needed to save Altair charts.
 More information on installation can be found [here](https://altair-viz.github.io/user_guide/saving_charts.html).

 ### Usage:
 We detail an example usage of our function below.
 The sample data file that we have used below can be found [here](https://github.com/UBC-MDS/PyDataPeek/blob/master/usage/example.csv).
-The following example assumes that the file has been downloaded as `example.csv`.
+The following example assumes that the file has been downloaded as `example.csv` in the root of your working directory.

 #### Setup